Query API

 obj6 = await JSONModel.filter(data__filter={"owner__last__not_isnull": False}).first()

-In PostgreSQL and MySQL, you can use postgres_posix_regex to make comparisons using POSIX regular expressions: On PostgreSQL, this uses the ~ operator, on MySQL it uses the REGEXP operator.
+In PostgreSQL and MySQL, you can use postgres_posix_regex to make comparisons using POSIX regular expressions: In PostgreSQL, this is done with the ~ operator, while in MySQL the REGEXP operator is used.

 Complex prefetch